xsynaptic/synaptic-lightroom-presets/readme.md

 ### WORKFLOW

-Here is an outline of my workflow, which is optimized for rapid processing:
+Here is an outline of my workflow:

-1. Import photos into date-based folders while applying default development and metadata presets.
-I use the "Lens Correction Plus" preset (under "General") which combines lens correction with a hint of noise reduction and vignetting.
-The metadata preset, not included here, covers copyright and contact information.
+1. Import photos into date-based folders while automatically applying default development and metadata presets.
+Personally I use the "Lens Correction Plus" preset (under "General") which combines lens correction with a hint of noise reduction and vignetting to save myself the trouble of doing so later.
+The metadata preset (not included here) covers copyright and contact information; you'll want to create your own from scratch to match your needs.
 The use of these default presets is a major time-saver and won't take long to setup.
 2. Browse through the newly imported photos to identify *obvious* picks `P` (keyboard shortcut) or rejects `R`.
-The idea here is to work fast to reduce the number of photos that need to be processed.
-Finish up by filtering the current import by flagged and unflagged photos, hiding rejected photos.
+The idea here is to work fast to *reduce the number of photos that need to be processed*.
+I finish up by filtering the current import by flagged and unflagged photos, hiding rejected photos.
 3. Pick a representative photo from a batch of photos shot under similar lighting conditions.
 Try out different colour treatment presets to get a rough idea of what looks good.
-Test out the difference between auto white balance and "as shot".
+Test out the difference between auto white balance and "as shot" (I often find that Lightroom wants to make my photographs way too yellow).
 Experiment with different vignetting levels.
 Zoom in and gauge how much noise there is.
 The idea here is to come up with a plan of attack for the rest of the photos in the series.
-4. Select a bunch of photos in the film strip (at the bottom) and apply presets in batch.
+4. Select a bunch of photos in the film strip (at the bottom) and *apply presets in batch*.
 Start with noise reduction and vignetting and apply toning treatments last.
 Think of this as a *base coat* for your photos.
 5. Start working through the photos, making individual modifications as you go.
 Generally speaking, once I set a base coat most of my modifications are limited to the *Basic* and *Tone Curve* tools.
-My style is to reduce highlights, increase shadows, and push contrast to make my photos more vivid and dreamlike.
-I seldom finalize photos without further tweaks of the initial preset.
+My style is to reduce highlights, increase shadows, and pump up the contrast to make my photos more vivid and dreamlike.
+I almost never finalize photos without further tweaks of the initial preset; there is no such thing as a "one-click wonder" preset!
 6. If you find yourself making the same modification to several photos in a row (for example, reducing blue saturation), then it may be time to spin off a new preset for batch processing.
-Smaller changes can easily be accommodated by the "copy settings from previous" command `command+alt+V` (learn this shortcut—it'll save you loads of time—but you may want to follow up with autotone).
+Smaller changes can easily be accommodated by the "copy settings from previous" command `command+alt+V` (learn this shortcut—it'll save you loads of time—but you may want to follow up with another round of autotone).
 I try to leave cropping and graduated filters to the end specifically so I can copy settings from one photo to another without extra hassle.
 7. Eventually I browse through the photos I have just worked on, using the pick, unflag `U`, and reject shortcuts to finalize what photos will be prepared for export, kept around but otherwise left alone, or deleted from disk.
 8. Metadata time!
 Most people probably don't care about this stuff but I am very OCD about adding titles and location data (using the excellent map module) to finalize the photos I plan to upload.
-Since I go by memory when geotagging photos I find this is easiest immediately after processing (with the images fresh in my mind).
+Since I go by memory when geotagging photos I find this is easiest immediately after processing (with the location of the images fresh in my mind).
 9. Export all finalized photos in two batches: full-size copies for Flickr and archival purposes and 1920 px copies for Facebook, blogging, and mobile use.
 (Update: nowadays I publish directly from Lighroom to Flickr and [Koken](http://koken.me/); it's way easier than dealing with files at any step of the process.)
 10. Clean up workspace by deleting all rejected photos from disk.